 We are concluding our first year of the grant, which has been dedicated to planning and building community capacity.
 We created a Leadership Council as a sustainable model to achieve crime reduction through a broad cross- sector partnership approach, linked with local revitalization efforts.
 Its members include local law enforcement, researchers, community leaders, and residents.
 The Council’s goal is to increase community and resident engagement in shaping and sustaining crime prevention and revitalization strategies targeting violent, serious crime.
 Currently, the Council meets once every 3 months.
 Five areas of collaboration have emerged: behavioral health, infrastructure, kids and families, law enforcement, and economic development.
 Members of the Council attend working group meetings dedicated to each area.
 The University of New Mexico’s Innovation Academy, research partner for the grant, has been working to evaluate evidence-based approaches to community challenges and has created an asset map of the area.
 Researchers have been gathering baseline data about the community.

-In consideration of the current public health situation, open office hours with the community prosecutor at the Phil Chacon Memorial Substation are cancelled through the end of March.
+In consideration of the current public health situation, open office hours with the community prosecutor at the Phil Chacon Memorial Substation are cancelled until further notice.
 If you have any questions or issues to bring to the ADA’s attention, please email email@example.com.
 Please check back for an updated calendar.

 - Joint Statement From Elected Prosecutors on the Murder of George Floyd and Police Violence